 Our outstanding common stock constitutes the only class of securities entitled to vote at the annual meeting.
-Stockholders of record of our common stock at the close of business on the Record Date are entitled to notice of, and to vote at, our 2019 annual meeting of stockholders.
-A list of our stockholders will be available for review at our principal executive offices during regular business hours for a period of ten days prior to the annual meeting.
-As of the close of business on April 1, 2019, 29,378,703 shares of our common stock were issued and 28,125,593 shares of our common stock were outstanding; therefore, the presence at the meeting, in person or by proxy, of at least 14,062,768 shares of common stock will constitute a quorum.
+Stockholders of record of our common stock at the close of business on the Record Date are entitled to notice of, and to vote at, our 2021 annual meeting of stockholders.
+As of the close of business on March 26, 2021, 31,397,642 shares of our common stock were outstanding; therefore, the presence at the meeting, online or by proxy, of at least 15,698,822 shares of common stock will constitute a quorum.
 Each share of common stock owned as of the Record Date is entitled to one vote.
-If there is no quorum, holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, holders of a majority of shares present at the meeting online or represented by proxy may adjourn the meeting to another date.